w3ctag/accessibility-questionnaire/accessibility-screener.md

 This document is intended to be used in the context of the [TAG Design Review](https://tag.w3.org/workmode/) process.

-This checklist is a quick mechanism to assess whether or not your proposed design should go through a detailed accessibility review whilst it's still in the early stages of development (all W3C WGs' specs will get reviewed for accessibility, as part of the W3C horizontal review process).
-If you answer YES to any of the questions below, you should seek advice from relevant domain experts.
+This checklist is a quick mechanism to assess whether or not your proposed design may need specific accessibility treatment whilst it's still in the early stages of development.
+These are the areas that may have the largest effect on accessibility.
+Those questions where you answer "YES" generally need a documented strategy for managing accessibility.
+If you don't know how to develop that strategy, you can ask us for help.
+Even if you are an expert or have received expert help, review can still find gaps, so considering asking us for help.

-Note that this checklist doesn’t constitute an accessibility review, only a way to determine whether a more thorough review might be required.
+Note that this checklist doesn’t constitute an accessibility review, only a way to determine whether specific consideration of accessibility might be required at the early stages of development.

 1. Does the design being proposed add any new visual user interface, either to the web or user agent?
 (YES/NO)